iplass/package-iplass/README.md

 Please also host the mount directory.

 1. Install JDBC driver
-At the hosting mount directory created above, create directory named `jdbc`, and place the corresponding JDBC driver's jar file to `jdbc` drirectory.
+At the hosting mount directory created above, create directory named `jdbc`, and place the corresponding JDBC driver's jar file to `jdbc` directory.

 ## Booting